| Gay rights laws draw religious protest David Byers and agencies Christian and Muslim groups are to stage a torchlit protest outside

 rules in Northern Ireland, which are set to be replicated elsewhere in

+the UK in the coming months.
 The legislation, known as the Sexual Orientation Regulations, would

 ban discrimination in the provision of goods, facilities and services on